(Redirected from Carlos Vasquez)

 - Height 6' 3", Weight 185-230 lb.

 - Born December 6, 1982 in Cumaná, Sucre, Venezuela

-Carlos Vásquez is a minor league pitcher.
+Carlos Vásquez is a former minor league pitcher who played from 2002 to 2011, with a couple years off in-between.
 This left-hander was signed by the Chicago Cubs as an undrafted free agent in 2000.

 Originally a starting pitcher, Vásquez saw some success in that role.
 For example, in 2000 with La Pradera of the Venezuelan Summer League, he struck out 65 batters in 62+ innings, with a 3.32 ERA.
 Even with those respectable statistics, his record was a poor 1 and 5.
 It should be kept in mind that the VSL was a low-scoring league and Vasquez was about average in ERA.